Cancer Research UK logo.

 You might have an operation called a local excision if the cancer is in the anal margin.
 And if the cancer doesn't involve the sphincter muscles.
 These are the muscles that control your bowel movements.

-Diagram showing the anatomy of the anus
+Diagram showing the parts of the anus.

 During the operation, your surgeon removes the cancer and a healthy area of tissue around it.
 This area is called the margin.